Area Estimates for High genus Lawson surfaces via DPW: A DPW potential for Lawson surfaces of high genus

 \subsection{Convergence to a Saddle Tower}

 $\;$

-The Lawson surfaces $\xi_{m,k}$ converge for $m$ fixed and $k \rightarrow \infty$ to to the union of m + 1 great spheres intersecting in a great circle.
-The blow-up of a singular point on the circle is known as saddle tower, see \ref{sec:karcher}.
+The Lawson surfaces $\xi_{m,k}$ converge for $m$ fixed and $k \rightarrow \infty$ to the union of m + 1 great spheres intersecting in a great circle.
+Moreover, the blow-up of $\xi_{m,k}$ converges for $k\to\infty$ to a saddle tower with $2m+2$ ends.
 The following blow-up result is adapted from Theorem 4 in \cite{minoids}.
-Though written for CMC surfaces in $\R^3$ an analogue statement also holds for the ambient space $\S^3$.
+Though written for CMC surfaces in $\R^3$, an analogue statement also holds for the ambient space $\S^3$.
+We omit its proof, as we will only use it as a heuristic to construct our potential for Lawson surfaces.